GenaiTechne/gtsystem/README.md

 ## Features and Notebook Samples

-The `gtsystem` package source is available in the [repository on GitHub](https://github.com/GenaiTechne/gtsystem).
+The `gtsystem` package source is available in this [repository on GitHub](https://github.com/GenaiTechne/gtsystem).

 You can read more about the vision behind gtsystem on the [GenAI Techne substack post](https://genaitechne.substack.com/p/excelling-in-the-craft-of-generative).